-American Heritage Scholarship Series
+American Heritage Scholarship Program

-This is the eleventh year of the American Heritage Scholarship Series, which includes a public lecture and an essay competition for Stanislaus County juniors and seniors.
+Program, which includes a public lecture and an essay competition for Stanislaus County juniors and seniors.

 understanding of what it means to be an American.
 Unlike other